MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-table.md

 ### Edit Schema

-Your [data format](ingest-data-one-click.md#file-formats) and compression are automatically identified in the left-hand pane.
+In the **Schema** tab, your [data format](ingest-data-one-click.md#file-formats) and compression are automatically identified in the left-hand pane.
 If incorrectly identified, use the **Data format** dropdown menu to select the correct format.

    * If your data format is JSON, you must also select JSON levels, from 1 to 10.
 The levels determine the table column data division.
    * If your data format is CSV, select the check box **Includes column names** to ignore the heading row of the file.